Everyone talks about the amazing trips you can take by redeeming

 Alaska’s miles are worth 2 cents per mile (CPM) or more on average, which is more than most program’s miles in part because of their inexpensive award chart and flexible rules.
 But you don’t want average.
 The aspirational awards presented here provide several times more value.
-You might not actually be in a position to pay thousands of dollars for a ticket, but these ideas may still provide you with a sense of just how rewarding frequent flyer miles can be.
+You might not actually be in a position to pay thousands of dollars for a ticket, but these ideas may still provide you with a sense of just how rewarding

 We looked at real flights at least six months in the future (to avoid the higher prices you might find just a few weeks before departure) and compared them to the number of miles required to book the same itinerary.
 You can likely originate in a different city within North America without redeeming any more miles, and you can choose to fly a different partner on the return journey.

 However, the cardinal rule of booking Mileage Plan awards is that each direction of travel can only include one partner, plus connecting flights on Alaska Airlines and Horizon Air.
 If you don’t live near a city with flights operated by Alaska, you may need to buy a separate ticket to get you to your international gateway.

 Note: All sample itineraries were found using the Matrix search engine, a free service of ITA Software.

 Besides often lower prices for the same award ticket, one of the best values of Alaska Airlines Mileage Plan is that you can book a complimentary stopover on one-way award tickets.
 Most competing airlines require round-trip travel or don’t allow them at all.
 With one-way awards you can actually book two stopovers on a round-trip itinerary, letting you visit three cities for the price of one!